Some lesser-known culprits for neck and back pain, and what to do about them

 Stacey Colino is a writer in Chevy Chase, Md., specializing in health and psychology, and an ACE-certified health coach.

-More from Wellness
+More from Wellness: